enthought/enaml/docs/source/instructional/tut_hello_world.rst

 "Hello World" tutorial
 ===============================================================================

-This is a basic tutorial to explain the basic features of an |Enaml| user interface.
+Our goal in this tutorial is to show a minimal example of an |Enaml| user interface and introduce a few basic concepts.
 It sets up a minimal GUI to display a simple message.

 |Enaml| supports implementing a `model-view-controller architecture
 <http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller>`_ .
 An